wp-plugins/woocommerce-products-quick-view/readme.txt

 == Upgrade Notice ==

+= 1.1.0 =
+Major Version upgrade.
+Full CSS conversion to Sass and full compatibility with WordPress v4.0 and WooCommerce v2.2

 = 1.0.6.4 =
 Upgrade now for a framework code tweak that makes your plugin fully compatibile with WooCommerce Version 2.1.11 and backwards.